Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/Documentation/ConfigurationStore/Sql-Server.md

-# SQL Server Configuration Store
+# Configuration Store for SQL Server

 Enables management of individual connection settings with encryption support for securely storing keys and secrets using built-in support for symmetric key encryption in a SQL Server database.